 This is our highest and most prestigious award.

-It was first introduced in 2014 and recognises individuals who have made an outstanding contribution to supporting Macmillan over a lifetime.
+It recognises individuals who have made an outstanding contribution to supporting Macmillan over a lifetime.

 Nominations are made internally and the winner will be announced at the awards ceremony in November.

-The pictured trophy was awarded to Charles Campion-Smith in 2014 for his development of the Macmillan GP community, primary care programmes, fundraising and passion for Macmillan.
+The pictured trophy was awarded to Charles Campion-Smith in 2014 for his development of the Macmillan GP community, work on primary care programmes, fundraising and overall passion for Macmillan.